-- Create an affordable housing working group that will meet on a quarterly basis to discuss potential affordable housing projects and initiatives, starting in 2024. - Explore creation of an Affordable Housing Trust Fund management program
+Create an affordable housing working group that will meet on a quarterly basis to discuss potential affordable housing projects and initiatives, starting in 2023.
+In addition, the City will enter into an agreement with an affordable housing developer in 2023 to develop an affordable housing project on city owned land.2024.
+Timeline: Enter into an agreement with affordable housing developer in